 The latest update of Section 508 came in 2017.
 The update came regarding the final rule of the requirements of the accessibility for the Information and Communication Technology.

-This update became the most significant since it emphasized the enhanced access to digital content for people with disabilities.
+This update became the most significant since it emphasized enhanced access to digital content for people with disabilities.
 The requirements have been made easier to understand and follow.
-Correlation between the given requirements and other standards have also been done in this update.
+Correlation between the given requirements and other standards has also been done in this update.